Community Governance Review

 IP1 2BX

-Battisford and Combs Further Consultation Results
+Battisford and Combs Community Governance Review

-We received 140 responses, of which for question one 88.57% agreed with the draft recommendation and 5.78% disagreed, with the remainder of responses saying they were unsure, left blank, or another option.
+The further consultation received 140 responses, of which for question one 88.57% agreed with the draft recommendation and 5.78% disagreed, with the remainder of responses saying they were unsure, left blank, or another option.
 For question two 46.43% agreed with the draft recommendations, 5.00% disagreed, 45.71% left the question blank and 2.86% were unsure.

-Open the Working Group Final Recommendations Report for Battisford and Combs
+- Working Group Final Recommendations Report for Battisford and Combs

 Current Community Governance Review